 Teradata always generates dynamic AMP samples for indexes to detect stale statistics, even if statistics have already been collected.
 The process of Dynamic AMP Sampling is done in detail like this:

-- If the table header is not available in the FSG cache, a dynamic AMP sample of the index is taken and distributed to all AMPs.
+- If the table header is unavailable in the FSG cache, a dynamic AMP sample of the index is taken and distributed to all AMPs.

 - The related DBC tables are checked to see if collected statistics are available

 - If no collected statistics are available, the dynamic AMP sample is used for estimations

-- If the collected statistics are available, the dynamic AMP sample is compared against the collected statistics.
+- The dynamic AMP sample is compared against the collected statistics if the collected statistics are available.

 The Sampling Process for PI, USI, NUSI